 To help with this concept, I have two favorite books to read.
-Chicka Chicka Boom Boom for letters and Chicka Chicka 1,2,3 for number.
+Chicka Chicka Boom Boom for letters and Chicka Chicka 1,2,3 for numbers.
 Both books are so catchy and will have your kids and is a great way to help introduce the concept.

 Free Printable Letters and Numbers Sort

-To help reinforce the concept of letter and number discrimination I made a free printable letters and numbers sort that can be used during either math, ELA or both for the students to practice.
+To help reinforce the concept of letter and number discrimination I made a free printable letters and numbers sort that can be used during either math, ELA, or both for the students to practice.

 Simply download and print the printable.
 Add letters and number manipulatives and you’re ready to go.
-I used magnetic letters and numbers and also mini eraser letters and number found in the Target Dollar Spot section.
+I used magnetic letters and numbers and also mini eraser letters and numbers found in the Target Dollar Spot section.
 Foam letters and numbers would work great as well.

 You can download the free printable letters and numbers sort below.